-This standard is an application standard for the testing of labels used to identify products and packages and shipping containers with linear bar code and two-dimensional symbols.
-It defines minimum requirements and method of testing for labels min these applications
+This standard is an application standard for the testing of labels used to identify products and packages and shipping containers with linear bar codes and two-dimensional symbols.
+It defines minimum requirements and methods of testing for labels in these applications.

 Developed by:

-MH10 Committee, Unit-Loads and Transport-Packages Subcommittee 8, Coding & Labelling of Unit-Loads
+MH10 Committee, Unit-Loads and Transport-Packages Subcommittee 8, Coding & Labeling of Unit-Loads

 Published by MH10 Secretariat: